 Meals included: Celebratory meal and pre-dinner drinks

-DAY 2 | Sunday 11th May
+DAY 2 | Monday 11th May

 We kick off with what is widely considered to be the best of all English gardens on the French Riviera - Le Clos du Peyronnet.
 The English, of course, made a huge splash in this part of the world, as did the Americans, particularly in the early 20th Century, and their legacy is everywhere evident.
 Le Clos du Peyronnet was gardened by three generations of Waterfields, and magically celebrates its sloping site, achieving the most perfect balance of the built and the planted, and of a collector’s mentality with a designers eye.

-Meals included: Lunch in Menton (location tbc)
+Meals included: Lunch at Las Sablettes, Menton

 Le Clos du Peyronnet

-DAY 3 | Monday 12th May
+DAY 3 | Tuesday 12th May

 Then we’ll head into charming Antibes for free time, either for some shopping, a glance around at some of the interesting gardening, a swim in the sparkling Mediterranean, or, perhaps, a visit to the Picasso museum.